Housing Association Disrepair Claims Guide

 If you are eligible to take legal action against a housing association for housing disrepair or for a personal injury, one of our solicitors may be able to help you.

 They may offer to help you to sue a housing association for negligence by offering you a Conditional Fee Agreement (CFA).
-This is a type of No Win No Fee arrangement that means you will not need to pay your solicitor anything upfront or during the process of your claim for their work.
+This is a type of No Win No Fee arrangement that means your solicitor won’t ask for upfront or ongoing payments for their work on your claim.
 Furthermore, you will not need to pay them for the services they have provided if your claim fails.

 Should your claim succeed, your solicitor will take a success fee out of the compensation awarded to you.
 The percentage that this fee can be is legally limited.